Egocentric Human Trajectory Forecasting with a Wearable Camera and Multi-Modal Fusion: Experiment

 \subsection{Evaluation Metrics}

-We used MSE to measure the future trajectory prediction error of each method (i.e., 7 time points in the case of predicting 3.5s into the future).
-Apart from the overall prediction error, we also separately report the error of position and orientation prediction.
-In addition, we also compared the performance of each method on different prediction horizons, i.e., 1.0s, 1.5s, 2.0s, 2.5s, and 3.0s.
+We used MSE to measure the future trajectory prediction error of each method.
+We first measure the MSE error over the entire predicted trajectory, denoted as E-MSE (i.e., 7 time points in the case of predicting 3.5s into the future).
+We also separately report the MSE error of position and orientation prediction, denoted as P-MSE and O-MSE, respectively.
+In addition, we also compared the performance of each method at different prediction horizons, i.e., 1.0s, 1.5s, 2.0s, 2.5s, and 3.0s.
+Finally, we also report the MSE error of the end point, i.e, the final prediction time point, which is denoted as F-MSE.